 Porter assists in all aspects of the program from handling travel plans to recruiting.
-Carolina has regularly brought in top-10 recruiting classes in recent years: No. 3 in 2012, No. 4 in 2013, No. 7 in 2015, and most recently the 2016 group is ranked No. 1 in the nation.
+Carolina has routinely brought in top-10 recruiting classes in recent years: No. 3 in 2012, No. 4 in 2013, No. 7 in 2015, No. 1 in 2016, and most recently the 2017 group was ranked No. 2 in the nation.

-Porter’s nine years with the Carolina program is likely unmatched by any other former player turned coach in Tar Heel history.
-His resume includes the aforementioned two national titles in 2001 and 2011, and nine total NCAA Championship appearances.
+Porter’s 10 years with the Carolina program is likely unmatched by any other former player turned coach in Tar Heel history.
+His resume includes the aforementioned two national titles in 2001 and 2011, and a perfect 10 appearances in the NCAA Championship.

-Porter has been a member of three Atlantic Coast Conference regular season championship clubs, and two ACC Championship title teams.
+Porter has been a member of four Atlantic Coast Conference regular season championship clubs, and two ACC Championship title teams.

 While at Charlotte Country Day, Porter helped groom an all-state selection, a pair of all-region honorees and six all-conference award winners.